ECouzens/caffe/docs/intel_caffe_optimizations.rst

    [This section needs to describe the prerequisites for each supported environment.
 Any additional packages, libraries, etc. We probably do need to update, copy edit, and link to these existing documents]

-The prerequisites for the Intel Distribution for Caffe differ depending on the target system's OS.
+The prerequisites for the Intel distribution of Caffe differ depending on the target system's OS.

 [[these OS-dependent sections are best if they are separate files that we link to in this document (install_yum, install_apt, and install_osx).
 However, because these procedures are old and need to be reviewed, I've copied the contents of these files below so we can update them as necessary. ]]